 That the narrative is able to be moving is largly due to the naturalness by which the non-professional cast performs.
 Fujimoto succeeded in guiding his cast in such way that the realism the cinematography seeks after is complemented by interactions that feel genuine and natural.
 The touching nature of the narrative is furthermore enhanced by minimalistic guitar music by Wasei Sato.
 While these musical pieces are often not more than a short string of notes, they do not fail to underline (the sadness of) the family’s impossible position as they struggle with their life in Japanese society

 Passage Of Life is a narrative that thrives on the human depiction of a refugee family trying the secure a future, while subtly problematizing the inhumanity and the inadequacy of the letter of the Japanese immigration policies.
-It is in this divide – humanity versus inhumanity – that the narrative, supported by some very natural performances, is able to be so moving and touching.
+It is by evoking this divide – humanity versus inhumanity – that the narrative, supported by some very natural performances, is able to be so moving and touching.
 Maybe Japan can find their Brothers Dardenne in Akio Fujimoto.

 Narra-note 1: Furthermore, at one time, one particular signifier, by way of insisting through the composition, sows the various shots together into one scene.
 This signifier is none other than “Daddy” and, by association, his failure to be present.
 This is something that insists throughout the.narrative.